Jump to:

 iOS App

-"Check out a zero-to-one digital networking tool I designed which turned a business crisis into an opportunity"
+"Check out a digital networking tool I designed which turned a business crisis into an opportunity"

 In a rush?
 Watch this 8 minute Loom walkthrough instead